-“Imagine the impact on your organization if you could ensure that every manager was empowered to be effective,” says Dr. Natalie Baumgartner.
-“By investing in the right tools, resources, and training to empower managers throughout your organization, you can scale manager effectiveness so every individual at every level has the support and leadership they need to excel.”
+“Imagine the impact on your organisation if you could ensure that every manager was empowered to be effective,” says Dr. Natalie Baumgartner.
+“By investing in the right tools, resources, and training to empower managers throughout your organisation, you can scale manager effectiveness so every individual at every level has the support and leadership they need to excel.”

 What is manager effectiveness?

 Manager effectiveness is the manager’s ability to balance employee expectations and professional development with the organisation’s goals.
 An effective manager is equally focused on ensuring that work is completed within the organisation’s set processes — efficiently and on time — while also considering their team members’ employee experience.

 We know that manager effectiveness plays a pivotal role in fostering engagement, productivity, and retention.
 In today’s ever-evolving landscape, supporting managers demands a fresh approach — something that is especially true for HR leaders in Australia who are faced with specific workplace challenges.